HealthCheckbox

 • Urinary incontinence

-• This is a silicon device that goes inside the vagina.
+• A Pessary: This is a silicone device that goes inside the vagina.
 It helps to control bulging tissues.
 It must be removed and cleaned thoroughly for regular use.

-• Certain precautions when taken prevent this ill-health from spreading further.
+• Self-Care Measures: Certain precautions, when taken, prevent this ill-health from spreading further.
 Kegel exercises strengthen the pelvic muscles.
-Also weight is controlled and one gets relief from constipation.
+Also, weight is controlled, and one gets relief from constipation.

-The doctor can suggest any one of the laparoscopic or vaginal surgery as the case may be.
+The doctor can suggest any one of the laparoscopic or vaginal surgery, as the case may be.
+For uterine prolapse, you may need:

-• It is known as a hysterectomy.
-A cut is made in the vaginal opening (vaginal hysterectomy) or in the abdomen (abdominal hysterectomy).
+It is known as a hysterectomy.
+A cut is made in the vaginal opening (vaginal hysterectomy) or the abdomen (abdominal hysterectomy).
 This is a major surgery.

 Once the hysterectomy is performed, the surgeon and his team then: